Ho Chi Minh City Metro: Revised plan and construction (2013–present)

-The latest plans for Ho Chi Minh City Metro, a revised version of the earlier proposal in 2007, was approved on 8 April 2013.
-The network's first line, connecting Bến Thành Market and Suối Tiên Park in Thu Duc City, was originally scheduled for completion in 2014.
+The latest plans for the Ho Chi Minh City Metro, a revised version of the earlier proposal in 2007, was approved on 8 April 2013.
+The network's first line, connecting Bến Thành Market and Suối Tiên Park in Thủ Đức, was originally scheduled for completion in 2014.
 A groundbreaking ceremony for Line 1 was held on 21 February 2008.
 Due to funding issues, however, construction only began in 2012, pushing the project completion date to 2018.
 Line 1 is mainly funded through official development assistance provided by the Japan International Cooperation Agency (JICA), with the remainder being financed by the city's government budget.
-Nippon Koei (now ID&E Holdings) was the main designer and consultant for the line.
+Nippon Koei (now is ID&E Holdings) was the main designer and consultant for the line.
 The elevated sections were built by a joint venture between Japanese conglomerate Sumitomo and Vietnamese state-owned contractor Cienco 6.
 The underground section is being built by a joint venture between two other Japanese companies, Shimizu and Maeda.

 In September 2013, an agreement was reached with the Asian Development Bank, the European Investment Bank, and the Spanish Government to provide €850 million to finance the construction of Line 5, with any additional cost funded by the Vietnamese Government.
 A revised construction start of 2015 was provided.

 On 13 September 2017, the authorities announced that Line 1 will be delayed for two years.
 Cost overrun, audits, and delayed payments to contractors contributed to the delay.
 The targeted completion date was set at 2020.
 Planners expect the route to serve more than 160,000 passengers daily upon launch, increasing to 635,000 by 2030 and 800,000 by 2040.
 All stations along the route are expected to accommodate the disabled, with automatic ticket vending machines, telephone booths, restrooms, subway doors and information bulletins accessible to the handicapped and visually impaired.

 Construction of Line 2 was initially scheduled to begin in 2013, with operations beginning in 2018.
 Nonetheless, on 13 September 2017, the local authorities have requested to the Prime Minister to push back the construction of the second line to 2020 with completion in 2024.